 Child Custody is the most emotional and stressful aspect of Arizona family law.
-Understanding the laws and knowing how the court determines custody will help you throughout the custody process and beyond.
+Understanding the laws and knowing how the court determines child custody will help you throughout the process and beyond.
 Our attorneys have handled hundreds of custody cases and we have the experience to help you protect your children and get the outcome you want.

 SB1127 was enacted in 2013 and it changed some aspects of Arizona family law.
 One of the biggest changes was abolishing the term “custody” in family law because of the common misconceptions and confusion surrounding the term.
 The important thing to remember about this new law is that only the terms have changed; the two basic questions (listed above) regarding children and family law have remained the same.

 There is a lot of confusion with the term “custody”.
 When most people think about divorce and parents fighting over children, the term “custody” naturally comes to mind.
-However, the word “custody” is misleading when used in family law because it generally makes people think of only one aspect of custody, mainly the question, “Who do the children live with?”
+However, the word “custody” is misleading when used in family law because it generally makes people think of only one aspect of child custody, mainly the question, “Who do the children live with?”
 But in reality, the term “custody” is used to describe both parenting time and legal decision-making.